turkupy/turkupy.github.io/docs/translations.md

 There are two cases, when adding new translations - adding new texts to the website, or adding a completely new language.
 (Adding translations to events happens the same way as creating a new event.
 See more in [events-doc](./adding-new-events.md))

+A note about order of languages - English is the primary language for us, so that should be always created first.
+Then, if you want, you can add Finnish and Swedish translations, but if you don't, please create an issue so that they will be added at some point.

 ### New texts

 When adding new texts, add a new entry to [translations.json](../src/utils/translations/translations.json) with the following structure: